Professor Catherine Bachleda

 Director of Professional Development & Continuing Education

 Nadine oversees the delivery of the University’s courses that offer industry-relevant qualifications, including professional body qualifications, professional certificates of competence and continuous professional development.
 Her responsibilities include overseeing the university’s key advisory groups to ensure that the courses offered meet Gibraltar’s needs.
 These include new cutting edge areas, as well as established sectors.
-The Europa Point Language Centre forms part of Nadine’s portfolio.
+The University of Gibraltar Language Centre forms part of Nadine’s portfolio.
 She also leads and responds to community outreach initiatives so that the wider population has the opportunity to learn, enjoy and expand on cultural and historical themes.

 Dr Darren Fa